Introduction

 Purpose of this Guide

-This guide provides assistance to service providers in using the Consumer Data Standards, and in implementing CDR systems.
 See Using the CDS Guide.
 Participants should read the Consumer Data Standards in conjunction with the CDS Guide.

 Service providers must comply with the rules and standards.
 They may be guided by the guidelines and conventions.
 Implementing the standards, and following the rules and guidelines, does not guarantee compliance.
 See Compliance for more information.